hostentas/Hostentas-WHMCS-Payment-Gateway/README.md

 - PHP 7.2 or higher
 - WHMCS 7.5 or higher
 - cURL extension enabled on your server
-- A valid Puffx Pay account
+- A valid Hostentas Pay account

 ---